thirdtank/brut/brutrb.com/cli.md

 ### Implementing `execute`

 Once `execute` is called, your app's internals will have been setup and bootstrapped.
-That means all you data models can access the database, and any other setup will have ocurred.
+That means all your data models can access the database, and any other setup will have ocurred.
 Generally, `execute` can then have whatever code makes sense.

 That said, `execute` has access to a few values to understand the command line invocation and to support testing.